Using Local Networks, Placemaking Campaigns, and Catalytic Projects as a Force for Community and Global Change

 Broader Impacts of Placemaking

-At the same time, we must leverage the multiple impacts of these local catalytic projects and campaigns to become models for and to advance progress of our most critical global challenges:
+We must leverage the multiple impacts of these catalytic projects and campaigns to become models for and advance progress on our most critical global challenges:

 Lighter, Quicker, Cheaper